-Aside from inspiring me to write this blog, I also made a meme in Webb’s honor that has been reuploaded and spread throughout the internet.
+Aside from inspiring me to write this blog, I also made a meme in Webb’s honor that has been reuploaded, recreated and spread throughout the internet, and also a video that currently has over 1,000,000 views.
 It may seem of little consequence, but awareness is the key to change, and we can all help to spread the Truth.
 In fact, we have a serious responsibility and duty to do so.

 Thank you for your courage Gary Webb, you continue to inspire millions of people around the world today brother.
 Your sacrifice was not in vain.

 If any of the images in this article have not been credited correctly, or you are the artist and would like them to be taken down, please contact me HERE or directly at NewKindofHuman@gmail.com